msjaiswal/book-notes/Effective Engineer.markdown

   - Responsive metric - Updates quickly to give back feedback whether a given change was =ve or -ive.
   - Choosing a metric is high leverage.
   - Dedicate time to pick right metric.
-- Instrument everythong to understand what's going on.
+- Instrument everything to understand what's going on.
   - Measure anything, measure everything.
   - Graphite, statsd.
 A single line of code lets you define a new counter or timer on the fly.
   - Measuring goals you want to achieve is high leverage.